consensuslayer/basic-coin-prediction-node/README.md

 5. **Faucet Your Worker Node**

-    You can find the offchain worker node's address in `./worker-data/env_file` under `ALLORA_OFFCHAIN_ACCOUNT_ADDRESS`.
+    You can find the off-chain worker node's address in `./worker-data/env_file` under `ALLORA_OFFCHAIN_ACCOUNT_ADDRESS`.
 [Add faucet funds](https://docs.allora.network/devs/get-started/setup-wallet#add-faucet-funds) to your worker's wallet before starting it.

 6. **Start the Services**